decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 {{< hint danger >}}
 **❗Warning**
-If the migrated scene contains smart items, these will be removed from the scene.
+If the migrated scene contains [Smart items]({{< ref "/content/creator/sdk7/web-editor/smart-items.md" >}}), these will be removed from the scene.
 Smart items are not seamlessly migrated.
 {{< /hint >}}